living will vs trust living will vs trust

 Navigating the complexities of estate planning can feel overwhelming, especially when faced with choices like a living will or a trust.
 Both are crucial tools that serve different purposes and can significantly impact one’s future and legacy.
 Understanding the distinctions between these two can help individuals make informed decisions that align with their personal and financial goals.

-A living will primarily addresses healthcare decisions, ensuring one’s medical preferences are honored if they’re unable to communicate.
+A living will primarily address healthcare decisions, ensuring one’s medical preferences are honored if they’re unable to communicate.
 In contrast, a trust focuses on managing and distributing assets, providing control over how and when heirs receive their inheritance.
 By exploring the unique benefits and functions of each, individuals can better safeguard their wishes and provide peace of mind for themselves and their loved ones.

 Understanding Living Wills